dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 ## Debugging Metadata Format
 ### Overview
 The format is based on the ECMA-335 Partition II metadata standard.
-The physical layout of the data is described in the ECMA-335-II Chapter 24 and the Portable PDB debugging metadata format introduces no changes to the file headers, metadata streams, etc.
+The physical layout of the data is described in the ECMA-335-II Chapter 24 and the Portable PDB debugging metadata format introduces no changes to the fundamental structure.

 The ECMA-335-II standard is amended by an addition of the following tables to the “#~” metadata stream: